 Is a Page REQUIRED to use these paid options?
 No. Will using them improve your reach on Facebook?
 Most likely.

 Now it’s up to you!
-Create your lists and start a new Facebook routine to ensure you see the posts you really want to see.
+Do these two things for all of the Facebook Pages you really want to see.
 Alternatively, try cleaning out your Facebook newsfeed and see if that helps.